BaronguyenVinasu/Adidas-Sales-Data-Analysis-2020-2021-/README.md

 ### Revenue & Profit Trends:
 - How does revenue, cost, and profit vary by product category, region, and sales method?
 - Which products or regions are driving the highest profitability?
-- What are the top-selling products (by units sold and revenue)?
+- What are the top-selling products (by units sold and revenue?
 - Which products have the highest/lowest profit margins?

 ### Sales Channel Efficiency: